martiansideofthemoon/squash-generation/README.md

 3. `schedulers/schedule_gpt_corefs.sh` - Fine-tune a question generation model on coref resolved data starting from a pretrained GPT model.
 4. `schedulers/schedule_gpt2_corefs.sh` - Fine-tune a question generation model on coref resolved data starting from a pretrained GPT-2 model.

-Since training the question generation model tends to be resource and time intensive, a pre-trained question generation model has been released [here](https://drive.google.com/drive/folders/1HEbm_sHDAAcylKIF4vIvZ9N2jEA7I5Em?usp=sharing).
+Since training the question generation model tends to be resource and time intensive, a pre-trained question generation model with the `schedulers/schedule_gpt2_corefs.sh` configuration has been released [here](https://drive.google.com/drive/folders/1HEbm_sHDAAcylKIF4vIvZ9N2jEA7I5Em?usp=sharing).

 Extract the pre-trained question generation model in the folder `runs/gpt2_coref_question_generation`.